 In the United States, distracted driving has become one of the leading causes of car accidents.
-According to a study from the National Highway Traffic Safety Administration (NHTSA), “nine percent of fatal crashes in 2016 were reported as distraction-affected crashes.”
-Almost 3.5 thousand people were killed in these fatal crashes, with nearly 600 of them being nonoccupants, such as pedestrians and bicyclists.
+According to a study from the National Highway Traffic Safety Administration (NHTSA), “Nine percent of fatal crashes in 2016 were reported as distraction-affected crashes.”
+Almost 3.5 thousand people were killed in these fatal crashes.
+Nearly 600 of them were nonoccupants, such as pedestrians and bicyclists.

 - Cognitive Distraction – Cognitive distractions occur when drivers take their minds off the road.
-A driver could become visually distracted by answering a text message, by not getting enough rest to remain focused, or by becoming upset.
+A driver could become visually distracted by answering a text message.
+Not getting enough rest to remain focused or becoming upset.

-If you were paying attention, you may have noticed that “answering a text message” appeared under all three types of distracted driving.
-This is because texting while driving combines all three types of distractions — making it one of the most deadly things a driver can do behind the wheel.
-In fact, it’s become such an epidemic that policy-makers have developed laws specifically designed to reduce the growing significance of texting-and-driving.
+If you were paying attention, you might have noticed that “answering a text message” appeared under all three types of distracted driving.
+This is because texting while driving combines all three types of distractions.
+That makes it one of the most deadly things a driver can do behind the wheel.
+It’s become such an epidemic that policymakers have developed laws specifically designed to reduce the growing significance of texting and driving.

-To reduce your risk of being involved in a car accident because of distracted driving, it’s always important to remain focused on the road, and on getting to your destination safely.
+To reduce your risk of being involved in a car accident because of distracted driving, it’s always important to focus on the road and get to your destination safely.

 Hurt in a Distracted Driving Accident?
 Contact Hach & Rose, LLP for Help

 Distracted driving is negligent driving.
-If you’ve been hurt in a crash with a driver who was distracted, you have the right to seek compensation for your injuries, damage to your property, and expenses associated with the accident.
-Contact a New York injury attorney to discuss your rights by calling (212) 779-0057 today.
+If you’ve been hurt in a crash with a distracted driver, you have the right to seek compensation for your injuries, damage to your property, and expenses associated with the accident.
+Contact a New York injury attorney by calling (212) 779-0057 today to discuss your rights.